api7/lua-resty-etcd/api_v2.md

   - `timeout`: int
     request timeout seconds.
   - `serializer`: string - serializer type, default `json`, also support `raw` to keep origin string value.
-  - `ssl_verify`: boolean - whether to verify the etcd certificate when originating TLS connection with etcd (if you want to communicate to etcd with TLS connection, use `https` scheme in your `http_host`).
+  - `ssl_verify`: boolean - whether to verify the etcd certificate when originating TLS connection with etcd (if you want to communicate to etcd with TLS connection, use `https` scheme in your `http_host`), default is `true`.

 The client methods returns either a `HTTP Response Entity` or an `error string`.